dperique/termi-chat/README.md

   * add a mechanism so that if the user asks about something, maybe looking for "remember when...", we can search for context and swap that in so that the context is smaller everytime we call the api -- maybe memgpt.

+* Make a docker container to make the setup really simple (then add docker or podman to the requirements).